IvanMcCauley/Project_Dashcam-BEV-Path-Planner/README.md

 ## 🌍 Context

-Autonomous vehicles don’t just detect objects — they **reason about space and motion**.
+Autonomous vehicles don’t just detect objects, they **reason about space and motion**.
 This project emulates that reasoning:

 - What’s around me? → YOLOv8 object detection